paypal/paypal-messaging-components/docs/message-offer-types.md

 # Message & Modal Abbreviations by Locale

 The following are abbreviations used in reference to various messages and files.
+Local content files can be found in `content/messages`.

 ## Messages